drivo/mh-node/README.md

 Installation
 ------------

 It's not required the installation.
 Just copy `mh-node.js` wherever you want.
+No modules dependencies.

 You could make mh-node.js executable if you don't want explicitly use node: